sangvirgo/quickfood/README.md

 * **⚡ Concurrency & Race Condition Handling:** Successfully implemented robust transactional locking mechanisms.
 When multiple drivers simultaneously attempt to accept the same `WAITING` order, the system guarantees absolute data integrity—granting the order to exactly one driver while safely rejecting the others.
 * **💻 Modern Multi-Role Frontend:** Developed a fully typed, responsive web application using **Next.js (React)**, featuring distinct, role-based dashboards for Customers, Restaurant Staff, and Delivery Drivers (Shippers).
 * **🐳 Fully Containerized Infrastructure:** Streamlined the entire deployment lifecycle using **Docker Compose**, allowing the entire distributed system (databases, registry, gateway, and business services) to be spun up locally with a single command.
+* **🚀 Automated CI/CD Pipeline:** Engineered a complete **GitHub Actions** pipeline that automatically builds, tests, and deploys the entire distributed system to a **DigitalOcean** cloud droplet on every push to `main` — achieving fully automated, zero-downtime deployments with Docker layer caching for build optimization.

 ---